Covid-19: Government to ban takeaway pints for remainder of lockdown

 The State has been under these curbs, the most severe in the Government’s Living with Covid-19 plan, since October and they are due to remain in place until December 1st at least.

-Some pubs have been offering takeaway pint and cocktails, which have given rise to on-street drinking by groups of people.
+Some pubs have been selling takeaway pints and cocktails, which have given rise to on-street drinking by groups of people.
 Under licensing regulations, these drinks cannot be consumed within 100m of the premises that sold them.

 A Dublin publican earlier warned that socialising and public drinking will get increasingly out of hand if controlled hospitality environments are not permitted to open over the Christmas period.